Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

-Most comedies these day try to be funny, and they even succeed at it.
+Most comedies these days try to be funny, and they even succeed at it.
 The focus is always on making audiences laugh.
-Rarely does a movie like The Duff comes around that's not only effortlessly funny, but manages to convey a profound, heart-touching message as well.
-It's hilarious and deep at the same time.
+Rarely does a film like The Duff comes around as a film that's not only effortlessly funny but manages to convey a profound, heart-touching message as well.
+It's hilarious and profound at the same time.

-If you are looking for similar teen movies, then you've landed on the right spot.
+If you are looking for similar teen films, then you've landed on the right spot.
 It’s not easy to point out only a handful of movies, especially when you’ve got hundreds of comedies popping left and right everywhere.
 Fret not.
 I have searched for the best.
-Without any further ado, let’s start with our list :
+Without any further ado, let’s start with our list:

 When a teen girl moved to Illinois after living in Africa, she tries to get used to her new life and college.
 A clique of girls at her school make life difficult for her, using gossip to spread rumors around.

 The story sounds cliche.
 One might even point out that it’s too similar to Heathers, but Mean Girls is a better movie.
 A smart and creative script ensures that it’s pretty relatable to not only teens but people of other groups as well.
 Even if you’re over 21, give this movie a shot.
 A short, but entertaining movie.

 One of the Best Romantic Comedies